-The balance sheet of the Federal Reserve (shown on right axis) has increased very substantially in 2020, and continued at a steady pace throughout 2021.
-After the Fed cut short term interest rates to zero, there is a very limited amount of actions they can take to further juice the economy.
-Quantitative Easing is one such action.
-By expanding its own balance sheet (by buying bonds, and therefore injecting money into the economy), the Fed floods the economy with additional cash, keeping interest rates low and propping up equity markets.
+The balance sheet of the Federal Reserve (shown on right axis) has increased very substantially in 2020, continued at a steady pace throughout 2021, and has slowly declined a bit in 2022/23.
+After the Fed cut short term interest rates to zero, there were very limited amount of actions they could take to further juice the economy.
+Quantitative Easing (QE) is one such action.
+By expanding its own balance sheet (by buying bonds and other securities, and therefore injecting money into the economy), the Fed floods the economy with additional cash, keeping interest rates low and propping up equity markets.
 For additional information on the relationship between interest rates and stock market prices, see our model on interest rates.

 Additionally, the continuous and aggressive monetary expansion policy necessarily puts pressure on inflation.
 Via QE, the Fed is injecting new money into the economy.
 To the extent that the surrounding economy uses the money productively, and grows accordingly, that may not be a bad thing.
 But excess cash, all else equal, will drive up prices.
 In 2021, inflation has seen a rapid increase.
 The Fed has maintained that the increase in inflation is a "transitory" event, i.e., a temporary bump due to pandemic stimulus and post-pandemic consumer demand increases.
 Time will tell.

 The Feb balance sheet remained large throughout the 2010's.
 When the Covid-19 pandemic began in early 2020, short term interest rates were already at 0%, so the only available option for the Fed to prop up the economy was continued quantitative easing.
 The Fed balance sheet almost doubled over the following year, reaching a peak of about 9 trillion USD.
 The S&P500 tracks very cleanly against these increases in the Fed balance sheet.